 If you want your car to run its best, you should keep up with the regular maintenance schedule.
 On this schedule, you see the importance of changing the spark plugs, but what you might not know is how vital it is to choose the best replacement.

 Two top brands offer plenty of durability and performance for your vehicle, but it can be hard to choose between Denso vs. NGK.
-After our review, you should have a better understanding of which option might be better for your driving needs.
+After reading this review, you should have a better understanding of which option might be better for your driving needs.